Updated: Mar 19

 The assignment is to find the satisfied and unsatisfied members in the “Eradicate Diabetes” telegram group and design a decision tree classifier model using the data.

-As this is a continuation of my previous blog, I strongly recommend to go through my blog “How to extract question and answer pairs from telegram chat using Python pandas?” to get more details on
+As this is a continuation of my previous blog, I strongly recommend going through my blog “How to extract question and answer pairs from telegram chat using Python pandas?” to get more details on

 Extracting chat history from a telegram group as a JSON file